wooga/erlang_prelude/README.md

 A collection of Erlang modules solving often-encountered problems :-)

-## ep_accessors

-A parse transformation for generating getters and setters for values in a `proplist`.

 ## ep_code

 Check if modules have a given behaviour or get all modules that have a given